delacrucen/codewars/README.md

 # Codewars excercises
-The goal of this repository is to upload my daily solutions for the exercises I face on codewars!
+The goal of this repository is to upload my daily solutions for the exercises I face on codewars.

 # Technology used
 For these challenges I'll use JavaScript.